senecatheyounger/senecatheyounger.github.com/_posts/17-1-1-onphilosophyandriches.md

 ---
 layout: post
-title: On the philosophy and riches
+title: On philosophy and riches
 tag: letter
 ---